Skarbona/datastory/PLAN.md

 - **Styling and Theming:**
   - **Centralized Theme:** Fully leverage Chakra UI's theming capabilities by defining a custom theme file with project-specific colors, fonts, and component styles for a consistent and polished brand identity.

-- **Internationalization (i18n):**
-  - **Translation Support:** Investigate and potentially add support for multiple languages using a library like `next-i18next`.
-This would be a crucial feature for a global-facing data dashboard.

 ### **3. Decisions & Trade-offs**